mlabs-haskell/cardanow/README.md

 > Although here we use the term cache for consistency with the original proposal, it is more illuminating to think of this service as a snapshot provider.
 The goal of this service is to produce and host snapshots that users can fetch to spin up an environment rapidly.
 In the remaining of this document we will stick with the term snapshot provider.

-We also produced [a video](https://www.youtube.com/watch?v=xuwEbPUlZ-s) that contains an introduction and high-level description of this architecture.
+We also produced [a video](https://www.youtube.com/watch?v=xuwEbPUlZ-s) that contains an introduction and a high-level description of this architecture.

 ## Architecture

 The goal of this system is to build snapshots for the three components listed above, and then upload them to some location where they will be retrievable by end users.

+Using one of these snapshots to initialise the node - or one of the indexers - is significantly faster than letting it sync up the state of the ledger from scratch.
+[This](https://www.youtube.com/watch?v=5qjJNRgEzYo) video by the Mithril team shows the difference in speed between spinning up a node from scratch, vs using one of the Mithril snapshots.

 We can almost view this as a CI project, where we have to regularly build some artifact (the snapshot), and push it to some service where users can consume it (usually a registry, or some cloud storage).